-Each year the ATO releases a list of Capital Gains Tax (CGT) events that effect shareholders of commonly held shares.
+Each year, the ATO releases a list of Capital Gains Tax (CGT) events that affect shareholders of commonly held shares.
 You can find the list for 2010-11 on their website.

 Below are some of the common events and a guide to the tax consequences.
 This is by no means comprehensive, and you should seek individual advice.

 Suncorp Metway shareholders received Suncorp Group Ltd shares in exchange for their Suncorp Metway Ltd shares.

 Although this created a CGT event, CGT rollover applies.
 Essentially, the new Suncorp shares have the same CGT cost base and acquisition date of the old Suncorp shares.

 AMP agreed to buy out the shares in rival financial planning group AXA in 2011.

 Key features of the AMP / AXA event

 I have created an AMP AXA CGT Calculator.
 This spreadsheet helps condense the tax implications of the event into a spreadsheet using an ATO template for the previous event.

 Disclaimer: While this calculator can be downloaded by clients and non-clients alike it cannot be relied upon as tax advice and is general information only.
 The calculator has been tested using the ATO example case study and produces the same result.

 Payment method AMP paid for AXA shares with cash and shares